 The federal government creates policies for national issues, provincial governments create policies for provincial issues, and municipal governments create policies for municipal issues.
-Local governments often need to depend on their respective provinces for some funding because they don’t have the means to generate enough revenue from taxes or other sources like property taxes.
+Local governments often need to depend on their respective provinces for funding because they don’t have the means to generate enough revenue from taxes or other sources like property taxes.

 5. Restriction on Imports

 A restriction on imports is a tax or tariff on imported goods.
-Such restrictions are often enacted to promote domestic industries by restricting competition from outside of the country.
+Such restrictions are often enacted to promote domestic industries by restricting competition outside the country.
 A restriction must apply to trade between two countries, typically one that imports more than it exports (called a net importer) and one that exports more than it imports (called a net exporter), to qualify as a protectionist measure.

 Types of Fiscal Policy

 There are two types of fiscal policies: Expansionary policies and Contractionary policies

 Expansionary Policies involve increasing aggregate demand, either by direct intervention or indirectly through monetary actions.
 It aim to reduce unemployment and increase economic output to its potential level.